Jeyatharsini/splunk-sdk-android/README.md

 #### Splunk

 If you haven't already installed Splunk, download it [here](http://www.splunk.com/download).
-For more about installing and running Splunk and system requirements, see
+For more info about installing and running Splunk and system requirements, see
 [Installing & Running Splunk](http://dev.splunk.com/view/SP-CAAADRV).